 Eagles defended these decisions saying, "The public has an interest in a speedy trial.
 Ordinarily, I would try to manage something like this.
 But clearly there are some limitations on Mr. Edwards due to real and serious health issues."

-Although she passed away after battling metastatic cancer, the spirit of Elizabeth Edwards will undoubtedly cast a long shadow over the trial.
+text: Although she passed away after battling metastatic cancer, the spirit of Elizabeth Edwards will undoubtedly cast a long shadow over the trial.
 John Edwards' wife, as well as a chief policy adviser on the campaign trail, she was suffering from cancer at the time of the affair.

 Initially, Elizabeth Edwards stayed with her husband after he admitted his infidelity, but she went on to legally separate from him after he acknowledged paternity of Hunter's daughter.
 A popular figure, health care advocate, and author of two best-selling books, the circumstances surrounding her death will most likely reflect negatively on John Edwards in the minds of jurors.